Welcome to SAIT!

 International student orientation

 In addition to ORNT 118: Orientation, international students are required to attend the International student orientation on Tuesday, Aug.
-27 in Macdonald Hall.
-This is your opportunity to connect with our staff from the International Centre and fellow international students, learn about key resources on campus that are available to support you throughout your studies and to get information specific to your status as an international student at SAIT.
+27. This is your opportunity to connect with our staff from the International Centre and fellow international students, learn about key resources on campus that are available to support you throughout your studies and to get information specific to your status as an international student at SAIT.
 Watch your inbox in August for more details.

 Getting to our main campus

 Parking passes will go on sale in August and the UPass is valid from Sept.
 1. Our main campus is in the inner city, so the CTrain stops right on campus (SAIT/ACAD/Jubilee Station) with many bus routes providing direct service to SAIT.
 Learn more about your transit and parking options.

 If you've got questions about orientation, please email email@example.com.